 On top of the annual corporate tax capped at 30%, established startups like Wasoko which supplies goods would also pay an excise tax.
 The Finance Act also increased the capital gains tax rate from 5% to 15%, effective January 2023.

-Yu tells Quartz that compared to Kenya, he found Zanzibar’s fiscal policies more supportive to his expansion plan across Africa.
+Yu tells Quartz in an exclusive interview that compared to Kenya, he found Zanzibar’s fiscal policies more supportive to his expansion plan across Africa.
 The heavy taxes in Nairobi translate to lower profit margins for Wasoko–valued at $625 million–which has now expanded to six African countries since its inception six years ago.

 “The tax rate is lower in Zanzibar, and there are better fiscal incentives.
 It is also easier to secure work and business visas compared to Nairobi,” Yu said.
 Setting up its base in Zanzibar also allows Wasoko to better understand its Swahili speaking clients in mainland Tanzania, whose startup policies are just as attractive.

 On Aug 30.
-Yu launched Wasoko Innovation Hub in partnership with the Zanzibar government in Fumba, becoming home to “over 500 visionary engineers, product managers, UX designers and researchers from Africa and across the globe”
+Yu launched Wasoko Innovation Hub in partnership with the Zanzibar government in Fumba town, becoming home to “over 500 visionary engineers, product managers, UX designers and researchers from Africa and across the globe”

 “Wasoko has been looking for a location where we can bring together the best talent from across the continent and beyond to innovate and develop new products and services for our customers,” he said, promising to secure over $15 million worth of investment in the island in the next decade.